Feeding your baby directly from the breast is generally considered the 'easiest' way to ensure they're receiving plenty of liquid gold.

-It is essential that you select the pump that best suits your needs and lifestyle.
-Please visit our Guide to Choosing a Breast Pumpto select the breast pump best suited to your individual needs.
+Before you start pumping, it is essential that you select the pump that best suits your needs and lifestyle.
+Check out our essentialguide to choosing a breast pumpto select the breast pump best suited to your individual needs.

 When you are ready to begin, support your breast from underneath by placing your fingers flat on your ribs with your first finger between your breast and your ribs.
 Gently ease your nipple into the funnel of the pump and ensure it is in the centre of the funnel for maximum suction.

 Good breast pumps will mimic the sucking action of your baby, stimulating your milk let-down.
-You should continue to pump from each breast until the milk runs out.
+You should continue to pump from each breast until the milk stops flowing.
 This will ensure that your supply is plentiful for the next time you need to feed or express.